GasbaouiMohammedAlAmin/Attendance-Face-recognition-system/README.md

 + for developer side i give you java scripts rar file to deal with the java source class(you need JDK Java Development Kit)
-- in Images Attendance folder you should put all person images to compare it with the real capture frames
+- in ImagesAttendance folder you should put all person images to compare it with the real capture frames

 ![](cap2.PNG)

+- you can store the names attendance in csv file or store it in database as you like the details in the video below